dylance/CryptoPriceMan-React/README.md

 #### TO DO

+BUG!!! - unable to  `npm i` on ubunto server due to gdax package this leaves websocket disable from being run on website. urgent issues

 Immediate:
 - Improve styling with bootstrap rows
 - fix lining up of logos
 - rename classes
 - add Data to current_price_item
+- delay API calls so no longer getting 429 responses from rate limiting
+- add 24 hour high for BCH

 long term:
 - figure out way to cache previous daily highs so don't have to wait to for requests to get back and wait on render